weierophinney/pastebin/README.txt

      svn co http://framework.zend.com/svn/framework/standard/branches/release-1.6/library/Zend

+4. If you are on Windows, rename the public/js-src directory to public/js; on *nix, verify that public/js is a symlink to public/js-src.

-3. Make the directory application/data and all files within it world writeable; this can be accomplished on *nix systems using:
+5. Make the directory application/data and all files within it world writeable; this can be accomplished on *nix systems using:

     chmod -R a+rwX <packagedir>/application/data

-4. Create a vhost that points its DocumentRoot to the public subdirectory.
+6. Create a vhost that points its DocumentRoot to the public subdirectory.
 As an example:

     <VirtualHost *>